skillrepos/copilot-hands-on/codespace-labs.md

 ```
 ![generating tests via comment](./images/cdd46.png?raw=true "generating tests via comment")

 4. Let's try a slightly different way of generating tests.
-First, highlight and delete the current test function.
+First, highlight and delete any parts of the current test function, including comments.

 5. Now type the code below - we are deliberately not adding the closing parenthesis, so if it gets added, delete it.